romeerez/orchid-orm/docs/src/guide/create-update-delete.md

     name: 'John Doe',
     active: true,
   })
-  // ignore only on email conflict and active is true.
+  // ignore only when having conflicting email and when active is true.
   .onConflict(db.table.sql`(email) where active`)
   .ignore();
 ```